webforj/webforj-documentation/docs/advanced_topics/web-storage.md

 The <JavadocLink type="foundation" location="com/webforj/webstorage/CookieStorage" code='true'>CookieStorage</JavadocLink>, <JavadocLink type="foundation" location="com/webforj/webstorage/SessionStorage" code='true'>SessionStorage</JavadocLink>, and <JavadocLink type="foundation" location="com/webforj/webstorage/LocalStorage" code='true'>LocalStorage</JavadocLink> classes in webforJ all extend the abstract <JavadocLink type="foundation" location="com/webforj/webstorage/WebStorage" code='true'>WebStorage</JavadocLink> class.
 To obtain the appropriate object, use the static methods `CookieStorage.getCurrent()`,  `SessionStorage.getCurrent()`, or `LocalStorage.getCurrent()`.
 To add, get, and remove key-value pairs, use the `add(key, value)`, `get(key)`, and `remove(key)` methods.

 ## Cookies
-Cookies are small pieces of data stored on the client side and sent to the server with each HTTP request.
+[Cookies](https://developer.mozilla.org/en-US/docs/Web/HTTP/Cookies) are small pieces of data stored on the client side and sent to the server with each HTTP request.
 They are often used to remember user sessions, preferences, and authentication information.
+In addition to the key-value pairs, cookies may also have attributes.
+To set attributes for cookies, use `add(key, value, attributes)`.

 ### Key features:
 - Can store data across different domains
 - Support expiration dates
-- Small storage size, restricted to 4 KB
+- Small storage size, typically restricted to 4 KB
 - Sent with every HTTP request
+- Can have attributes

 :::info Cookie Expiration
 By default, cookies in webforJ expire after 30 days.
-This can be change with the `max-age` or `expires` attributes.
+You can change this with the `max-age` or `expires` attributes.
 :::

 ### Using cookies

-In the following code snippet, a <JavadocLink type="foundation" location="com/webforj/webstorage/CookieStorage" code='true'>CookieStorage</JavadocLink> object is obtained using the `CookieStorage.getCurrent()` method to access the cookie storage.
-A key/value pair with optional attributes is written to the cookie using the `add(key, value, attributes)` method, and the value is obtained using the `get(key)` method.
-The data can be removed from the Cookie with the `remove(key)` method.
+The following code snippet demonstrates the use of the <JavadocLink type="foundation" location="com/webforj/webstorage/CookieStorage" code='true'>CookieStorage</JavadocLink> object.

 ```java
 // Access cookie storage